-Investment Priority for habitations located along the Border: In the mountains the criteria of distances of habitations from the Border for investment prioritization is not wholly objective hence.
-Combination of proximity to border in terms of distance and geographical delineation by natural boundary has been taken into account.
+Investment Priority for habitations located along the Border: In the mountains the criteria of distances of habitations from the Border for investment prioritization is not wholly objective hence combination of proximity to border in terms of distance and geographical delineation by natural boundary has been taken into account.
 The Indo-China border is towards the east of Border Blocks and hence the areas located on left bank of River Spiti and River Sutlej has been identified for priority investment, particularly for Community Centres and conservation of heritage monuments.
-Maps and the listing of priority habitations have been detailed in the subsequent pages.